microsoft/WhatTheHack/071-GitHubCopilot/Student/Challenge-05.md

 *Please note, while GitHub Copilot can identify vulnerabilities and filter out security vulnerabilities in its suggestions [Link](https://github.blog/2023-02-14-github-copilot-now-has-a-better-ai-model-and-new-capabilities/), it does not replace traditional security tools such as GitHub Advanced Security which have more robust capabilities at identifying vulnerabilities.

 ## Description
 This challenge is centered around enhancing your debugging and code optimization skills with the help of GitHub Copilot.
-We will be using the codebase from [OWASP Juice Shop](https://github.com/juice-shop/juice-shop) which is an intentially insecure web application.
+We will be using the codebase from [OWASP Juice Shop](https://github.com/juice-shop/juice-shop) which is an intentionally insecure web application.
 You do not need to grab the entire application for this challenge, you may select one of the many files in the routes directory instead.
 Your tasks are to:

 - **Understand the Code**: Sometimes, understanding what a piece of code does is as crucial as writing it.
 Use Copilot to explain complex code sections, ensuring you comprehend what your code is doing and why.
 - **Identify and Fix Bugs**: Leverage the conversational interface to receive guidance on identifying and fixing these bugs.